bryan7ran/bryantransit/_posts/2020-04-01-welcome-to-bryantransit.md

 ---
 layout: post
 title:  "Welcome to BryanTransit"
-date:   2019-11-01 15:07:19
+date:   2020-04-01 15:07:19
 categories: [general]
 comments: false
 tags: announcements general news
 ---
 Welcome to my site!
 I hope to populate this page with fun data analysis and ridiculous data collection methodology I've been working on over the years.
 Some stuff I'm currently working on:

-* Collecting 7 million Twitter geoObjects over an entire month to see if they paint a map (to be blogged December 2019!)
+* Collecting 7 million Twitter geoObjects over an entire month to see if they paint a map
-* Shortest path algorithms applied to Japanese train networks (to be blogged December 2019!)
+* Shortest path algorithms applied to the Japanese overground train network
+* Mathematically drawing virtual subway extensions which piggyback on the "thru service" contract lines in the Toei Subway and Tokyo Metro networks
 * Mapping my transit activity over the year and see how implementing distance-based pricing would change my travel
-* I'm keeping a travel diary over the entire year (to be blogged early 2020)
+* I'm keeping a travel diary over the entire year
-* I'm booking flights on Air Canada that have a tendency to be overbooked and trying to make money from getting bumped
+* I'm booking flights on Air Canada that have a tendency to be overbooked and trying to make money from getting bumped thanks to the new Passenger Bill of Rights
 * Me racing the LRT and winning
+* What if McDonald's had a loyalty program like Marriott Bonvoy?

 The best way to keep track of my activity is to follow or connect with me on [LinkedIn](https://www.linkedin.com/in/bryan7ran/)!